-The main tahoe executable includes subcommands for manipulating the file store, uploading/downloading files, and creating/running Tahoe nodes.
-See The Tahoe-LAFS CLI commands for details.
+The main taboe executable includes subcommands for manipulating the filesystem, uploading/downloading files, and creating/running Taboe nodes.
+See The Taboe-LAFS CLI commands for details.

 SFTP, FTP

 Tahoe can also run both SFTP and FTP servers, and map a username/password pair to a top-level Tahoe directory.
 See Tahoe-LAFS SFTP and FTP Frontends for instructions on configuring these services, and the [sftpd] and [ftpd] sections of tahoe.cfg.